Cross-site request forgery: Limitations

 The attack is blind: the attacker cannot see what the target website sends back to the victim in response to the forged requests, unless they exploit a cross-site scripting or other bug at the target website.
 Similarly, the attacker can only target any links or submit any forms that come up after the initial forged request if those subsequent links or forms are similarly predictable.
 (Multiple targets can be simulated by including multiple images on a page, or by using JavaScript to introduce a delay between clicks.)

 Prevention

 Most CSRF prevention techniques work by embedding additional authentication data into requests that allows the web application to detect requests from unauthorized locations.

 Synchronizer token pattern

-Synchronizer token pattern (STP) is a technique where a token, secret and unique value for each request, is embedded by the web application in all HTML forms and verified on the server side.
+Synchronizer token pattern (STP) is a technique where a token, a secret and unique value for each request, is embedded by the web application in all HTML forms and verified on the server side.
 The token may be generated by any method that ensures unpredictability and uniqueness (e.g. using a hash chain of random seed).
+This is called an anti-forgery token in ASP.NET.
 The attacker is thus unable to place a correct token in their requests to authenticate them.

 Example of STP set by Django in a HTML form: